 A new rule established as of Dec.
-24 requires postmarks to show the date an envelope is first processed by a USPS automated sorting machine at regional sorting facilities and not when it’s dropped off, which could reflect it being marked as late the following day or date.
+24, 2025, requires postmarks to show the date an envelope is first processed by a USPS automated sorting machine at regional sorting facilities instead of when it’s dropped off.
+This could mean it would not be marked until the following day or later.

-Late fees and penalties could arise if a postmark pertaining to deadlines such as ballots, tax returns and more are mailed if the postage ends up being marked at a later date.
+Late fees and penalties could arise if a postmark pertaining to deadlines such as ballots, tax returns and more are mailed if the postage ends is marked at a later date.

 About the Author